marksteele/serverless-image-resizer-service/README.md

 Now we're going to setup a second Cloudfront distribution which will point to our API gateway invocation URL.

 Same drill as before, we only need specify the API gateway invocation hostname as origin domain.

+In the origin settings, you'll want to force it to always use HTTPS, as API gateway does not support HTTP.

 Note the new cloudfront URL when you're done, we'll need it.